KFYO History Part 1

 1948- The FCC issues a Construction Permit (CP) for a new AM radio station in Lubbock.
 The call letters of the station is KVLU, frequency 790, power 5,000 watts Day and 1,000 watts Night (the current-day KFYO).
 The CP is owned by Wendell Mayes, C.C.
 Woodson and G.H.
 Nelson of Lubbock County Broadcasting in Brownwood, Texas.
 Mayes is also the owner of 1380 KBWD-AM, in Brownwood, Texas.
 The CP for KVLU is not built and expires in 1949.
 KFYO then makes the move to 790 AM in 1953. (source: 1948, 1948 & 1950 editions of Broadcasting Yearbook)

 1948- On April 15 KFYO-FM went on the air.
 According to Jack Dale, it signed off a few years later (in 1950) after limited use.
-From the 1950 edition of Broadcasting Yearbook KFYO-FM broadcasted on 99.5 FM (now the present-day KQBR-FM, 99.5 The Bear) at 13,000 watts of power.
+From the 1950 edition of Broadcasting Yearbook KFYO-FM broadcast on 99.5 FM (now the present-day KQBR-FM, 99.5 Blake FM) at 13,000 watts of power.
+A new license for FM 99.5 was reissued in the late 1960's or early 1970's.

 1949- On May 15, Gordon Thompson becomes KFYO’s new General Manager